Counting Steps: A New Approach to Objective Probability in Physics: Ignorance of what?

 Start with classical mechanics.
 Here the common lore traces probabilistic statements to dynamical sensitivity of initial conditions.
-Omniscient beings such as Laplace's demon, or so the story goes, could predict with certainty any possible outcome of a dynamical evolution.\footnote{Given that such evolutions are restricted to Turing--computable ones.
-See Pitowsky 1996.} Short of this a power, finite creatures such as ourselves are constrained to introduce error into their predictions.
-What we suggest here is that this error has physical meaning, captured by our notion of probability.\footnote{On another interesting relation between error and complexity costs see Traub \& Werschultz 1999.}
+Omniscient beings such as Laplace's demon, or so the story goes, could predict with certainty any possible outcome of a dynamical evolution.\footnote{Given our assumption (A), such evolutions are restricted to Turing--computable ones.
+See (Pitowsky, 1996).} Short of this a power, finite creatures such as ourselves are constrained to introduce error into their predictions.
+What we suggest here is that this error has physical meaning, captured by our notion of probability.\footnote{On another interesting relation between error and complexity costs see (Traub \& Werschultz, 1999).}

-Agreed, the intuition that ``information is physical'' is almost a century old (e.g., Szilard [1929] 2002; Landauer 1996), but so far the attempts to make it precise have resulted in much confusion.\footnote{The idea that ``information is physical'' in the sense that erasure of information increases entropy (``Landauer's principle'') was conceived in the context of the long--standing attempts to exorcize Maxwell' s demon.
-See Earman \& Norton 1999 for a devastating criticism of these attempts and the above principle.} Our new proposal makes clear exactly where and how ``information'' becomes ``physical": suppose we would like to predict a certain outcome of an experiment in the lab using classical mechanics.
-Unless we already possess the initial state of our experiment, we need to realize it.
-The preparation of the initial state, starting from a specific known state we {\em do} possess, requires physical resources (in this case, precision).
-If these are limited, then our probability $P$ quantifies how far we are from the ideal initial state, or equivalently, what is the error, $\epsilon$, in our preparation, where $P=1-\epsilon$.
-And since resources are always limited, we never start an experiment in the ideal initial state, and so we have an error in the final state, whence objective uncertainty.
+Suppose we would like to predict a certain outcome of an experiment in the lab, described by classical mechanics.
+Unless we already possess the initial state of our experiment, we need to create, or prepare it.
+The preparation of the initial state, starting from a specific state we {\em do possess}, requires physical resources.
+If these are limited, then our probability $P_{\mathtt{complexity}}$ quantifies how far we are from the ideal initial state, or equivalently, what is the error, $\epsilon$, in our preparation, where $P_{\mathtt{complexity}} = 1 - \epsilon$.
+Thus if resources are insufficient, we start an experiment not in the ideal initial state, but in another, actual state, $\epsilon$--distant from the ideal state, and so, even with deterministic dynamics, we have an error in the final state, which turns out to be different than the one we'd expected.
+This actual error in the preparation of the state doesn't mean that the system possesses no definite state.
+On the contrary, the system is always in a definite state; it is just in a state distant from the desired state with a certain error $\epsilon$, which in turn is (inverse) proportional to the resources we employ in the preparation.
+As our second model shows, this distance can be regarded as a probability measure.